maltehedderich/blog/docs/posts/sklearn_pipelines.md

 - `VIP` - Whether the passenger has paid for special VIP service during the voyage.
 - `RoomService`, `FoodCourt`, `ShoppingMall`, `Spa`, `VRDeck` - Amount the passenger has billed at each of the Spaceship Titanic's many luxury amenities.
 - `Name` - The first and last names of the passenger.
 - `Transported` - Whether the passenger was transported to another dimension.
-This is the target, the column you are trying to predict.
+This is the target, the column we are trying to predict.

 ## Loading the Dataset